E4S-Project/e4s-cl/docs/reference/launch.rst

 --libraries	Comma-separated list of libraries to make available at run-time in the container.
 Optional.
 --files		Comma-separated list of files to make accessible in the container.
 They will be bound in-place in the container.
 Optional.
 --source	Path of a script to source before execution.
 Optional.
 --from		If MPI library translation is needed, specify which family the binary comes from.
 The following are implemented: :code:`intelmpi`, :code:`openmpi`, :code:`mpich`.
 Optional.
+See :ref:`MPI implementations` for details.
 -h, --help		    print a help message

 .. [needed] This information is required for execution, but can be set by the selected profile and the option can be omitted from the command line.